 The Minerva Learning Trust recognises that poor attendance is often an indication of difficulties in a student's life.
 This may be related to problems in school or at home.
 Parent or carers should contact the school as this will help identify additional support that maybe required.
-All Attendance Officers in school have undergone advanced child protection training.
+All Attendance Officers within Minerva Learning Trust receive regular Safeguarding training.